Account Management Information and Seven-Day Accounting Frequently Asked Questions

 - When can I expect to see these Accounting Services changes?

-The end-of-day accounting statements and files will be available seven days a week via the AMI application, the FedLine Direct® and FedLine Command® Solutions and the FedMail® Service, if applicable.
+The end-of-day accounting statements and files will be available seven days a week via the AMI application, the FedLine Direct® Solution and the FedLine Command® Solutions, and FedMail®, if applicable.
 The delivery time is not changing.

 - Will there be any changes to statements/data files?

-New supplemental data will be included in the Statement of Account, Statement of Service Charges and the Accounting Information Services (AIS) data/spreadsheet files (IDAY, FIRD, SCRD, CMS Plus and SASF).
+New data will be included in the Statement of Account, Statement of Service Charges and the Accounting Information Services (AIS) data/spreadsheet files (IDAY, FIRD, SCRD, CMS Plus and SASF) once the FedNow Service is available.

 - Will testing be required?

 We strongly encourage you to test and make changes in your backend applications accordingly.
-Testing opportunities in the AMI Depository Institution Test (DIT) environment will be available beginning November 8, 2022.
+Testing opportunities in the AMI Depository Institution Test (DIT) environment will be available in May 2023.

 - When can I expect to see these changes in the AMI Depository Institution Test (DIT) environment?

-You will be able to view the application changes in the DIT environment beginning November 8, 2022, to November 25, 2022.
+You will be able to view the application changes in the DIT environment in May 2023.

 - Who do I contact if I have questions related to the changes?

-For any questions regarding these Accounting Services changes, please contact National Accounting and Customer Support (NACS) at firstname.lastname@example.org.
+For any questions regarding these Accounting Services changes, please contact Financial Support Office National Accounting and Customer Support (FSO NACS) at email@example.com.

 - Is my organization expected to operate seven days a week?

-While the Federal Reserve Banks are adopting a seven-day accounting cycle, financial institutions may continue to operate Monday through Friday; however, your institution may need to determine how to ingest accounting statements and transactional activities over the weekend and holidays.
-Financial institutions will be expected to manage their account in compliance with Federal Reserve policies, including the Payments Systems Risk (PSR) Policy on intra-day credit and overnight credit on non-standard business days.
+While the Federal Reserve Banks are adopting a seven-day accounting cycle, it is the sole discretion of financial institutions to determine how to ingest accounting statements and transactional activities over the weekend and holidays.

 - How do these changes impact my institution if any?